What hiring managers actually look for

 1

-Safety certifications and compliance records.
-Do you have OSHA 10 or OSHA 30?
-Can you show a clean safety record?
-Construction sites are high-risk environments and companies face massive liability.
-Missing safety credentials mean automatic disqualification regardless of skill level.
+Safety cards and a clean incident record.
+Do you hold OSHA 10 or OSHA 30?
+Are you trained in fall protection and confined space entry?
+Job sites are high-risk environments and contractors carry heavy liability.
+Missing safety credentials mean automatic disqualification regardless of how hard you work.

 -